 Name: Bonita Morales

-Description: Bonita currently works in the ag-biotech industry, but she and her father have been breeding grapevines, through cross-pollination, in their family greenhouse, for more than 15 years.
+Description: Bonita currently works in the ag-biotech industry, but she and her father have been breeding grapevines through cross-pollination in their family greenhouse for more than 15 years.
 Her father has been making small-batch wine for friends and family for decades.
-She wants to patent one of their more robust plants in preparation to use it for a new business venture she has been working on.
+She wants to patent one of their more robust plants in preparation for using it in a new business venture she has been working on.

 I understand you want to apply for a patent on your grapevine cultivar.
 Are you familiar with this process?

 I have read up on a few things and know I should probably apply for a plant patent or a utility patent.